SilentDev1/Fixie-AI/README.md

 walks you through a repair with step-by-step guides and the right tools, and, when a job is beyond DIY, connects you to verified local repair pros.

-> ⚠️ **Note:** this repository is being prepared for public release.
-Do not publish it until the
-> committed credentials have been rotated and removed from history (see *Configuration & security*).

 ## What it does